wcjohnchen/capstoneProject2/README.md

-# Machine Learning Modeling and Prediction of Housing Prices (In Progress)
+# Machine Learning Modeling and Prediction of Housing Prices

 ## Aim